TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 72/Psalms 72.3.md

 ---

-The mountains shall bring peace to the people, And the hills, in righteousness.
+The mountains shall bring prosperity to the people.
+The hills bring the fruit of righteousness.